RebeccaFlach/covid-modeling/reports/final_report.md

 By: Rebecca Flach and Daniel Quinteros

 ## Abstract
 Our study replicates and extends previous research on COVID-19 transmission in supermarkets using an agent-based model.
 We analyze factors such as customer mobility, virus transmission, and intervention strategies to mitigate the spread.
-Results suggest that controlling customer arrival rates and implementing face mask policies significantly reduce infections.
+Results suggest that controlling customer arrival rates and implementing face mask policies reduces infections.
 However, the model has limitations, including simplified infection mechanisms and synthetic paths.

 ## Introduction
 In the early stages of the COVID-19 pandemic, when lockdowns were widespread, there was a lot of importance placed on preventing infections in the places that had to remain open.
 This included medical facilities, but also included places like supermarkets, which posed a danger to both customers as well as the essential workers who staffed them.
-To tackle this, various interventions were implemented, such as changed store layouts, limiting numbers of customers, and mask policies.
+To tackle this, various interventions were implemented, such as changing store layouts, limiting numbers of customers, and mask policies.
 The paper we are replicating, written in late 2020, investigates the efficacy of these interventions and examines what how COVID-19 spreads in supermarkets.
+Although COVID-19 spread in supermarkets is a less prevalent issue now, investigating this topic gives us insight into the ways that building planning and social engineering combine to affect disease spread in general.

 ## Methodology